balenaltd/handbook/Setting-up-the-Development-Environment.md

 # Restarting the DevEnv

-Shutting down a Vagrant machine requires the user to type:
+Shutting down a Vagrant machine requires the user to be in the host (and not SSHd into the Vagrant machine) directory of the Devenv (the `resin-containers` directory) and to type:

     vagrant halt